Columbus Attorneys Understand Immigration Laws and Waivers

 - Certain criminal grounds

 - Likelihood to become a public charge

 The Standards for granting waivers are high.
 Our attorney can help you understand your situation in light of current laws.
 We also help you prepare evidence you need to submit to qualify for the waiver.

 Put our knowledge of immigration law and waivers to work for you

-At Adams & Liming, LLC, LLC, we continuously educate ourselves through seminars, legal publications and conferences.
+At Adams & Liming, LLC, our attorneys continuously educate ourselves through seminars, legal publications and conferences.
 We help our clients understand how changes in immigration law might affect them and their families.
 We are available from 9 a.m. to 6 p.m., Monday through Friday, and by appointment at other times.
-Call Adams & Liming, LLC, LLC today to schedule your free consultation at 614-488-2053, or contact us online.
+Call Adams & Liming, LLC today to schedule your free consultation at 614-488-2053, or contact us online.